ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/traffic-safety/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="4b" requirement="Describe the difference in nighttime visibility between a properly lit bicycle and rider (or a pedestrian) wearing reflective material and a bicycle and rider with no lights (or a pedestrian) dressed in dark clothing, without reflective material."}}
+{{#wb-req item="4b" requirement="As a driver, describe the difference in nighttime visibility between a properly lit bicycle and rider (or a pedestrian) wearing reflective material and a bicycle and rider with no lights (or a pedestrian) dressed in dark clothing, without reflective material."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}